FedySexyVibes/coin-sdk-php/number-portability-sdk-samples/README.md

 For extensive documentation on the PHP Number Portability SDK, please have a look at the following [README](../number-portability-sdk/README.md).

+### Usage
-Enter your configurations in `bootstrap.php` in this directory.
+Clone this Git project and enter your configurations in `bootstrap.php` in this directory.
 Run `composer install` and `composer run-script samples` in the root directory to execute the tests.